Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 );
 ```

-Unfortunately, out user is not hardcoded.
+Unfortunately, our user is hardcoded.
 We don't want that, we want to fetch it from an API and display its information dynamically.
-Let's introduce a second hook into this mix to fetch the user from `jsonplaceholder`.
+Let's introduce a second **hook** into this mix to fetch the user from `jsonplaceholder`.

 ```jsx
 // src/app.jsx